Room scan visualization

 The spatial mapping data is the most heavy weight data source applications can consume.
 To avoid performance issues such as dropped frames or stuttering, consumption of this data should be done carefully.

-Active scanning during an experience can be both beneficial or detrimental and the developer will need to decide which method to use based on the experience.
+Active scanning during an experience can be both beneficial and detrimental, so you'll need to decide which method to use based on the experience.

 Cached spatial mapping

-In the case of cached spatial mapping, the application typically takes a snapshot of the spatial mapping data and uses this snapshot for the duration of the experience.
+If there's cached spatial mapping data, the application typically takes a snapshot of the spatial mapping data and uses this snapshot during the experience.

 - A simpler implementation of the main experience since it is not interrupted by changes in the spatial data.

-- The movement of real world objects or people is not reflected by the cached data.
-E.g. the application might consider a door open when it is actually closed now.
+- The movement of real world objects or people is not reflected by the cached data. for example, the application might consider a door open when it's closed now.

 - Potentially more application memory to maintain the cached version of the data.